LucasFVoges/S2I-CNN/README.md

 ## Software
 Python 3.11.3
-please refer to requirements.txt for packages used.
+please refer to requirements.txt for dependencies and packages.